PotatoUser69/DashBoard-Backend/README.rst

 - API endpoint's::

 	#/datasets::
-        	return a list of all CSV datasets in the folder data.
+        	return a list of all CSV datasets in the folder data
 	#/chart/<string:chart>::
-        	return the name of the main and secondary chart choosen by the programme.
+        	return the name of the main and secondary chart choosen by the programme
     	#/htmlread/<string:file>::
-        	return the HTML file to the front-end to be displayed.
+        	return the HTML file to the front-end to be displayed